beanbeanjuice/back-to-the-jungle/ProjectDocument.md

 Over the course of our gameplay testing, I had gone to a myriad of peers and friends to collect what their responses were before, during, and after playing our game.
 I had some testers play on the Mac application on my laptop and I had others play on the site Simmer where we uploaded our WebGL folder.
 Here's the [Back to the Jungle Simmer version](https://simmer.io/@gpetty002/back-to-the-jungle).
 There were several reoccuring patterns amongst the testers.
 Here's what they were...
 - Players loved the music.
 Several players enjoyed the jungle themed music and even danced to it while playing.
 - Players found the space bar too powerful.
 Some players found the space bar sensitive and thought the velocity at which our player game object jumps at is too powerful.
 This caused several players to have to retry over and over again to get the jump correct.
 - Players wanted more of the shop.
 The first thing testers did when they played was checkout the shop and see what they could buy.
-There next question was "what do they pay with?"
+Their next question was "what do they pay with?"
 - Players wanted a higher level of difficulty from the game.
 After everyone stopped playing, their next response was what to add to make the game harder and more fun.

 After collecting responses and observing testers play our game, I want to make the game faster and more difficult.
 I would love to add in more vines that come in various shapes and sizes.
 A friend recommended switching to a hell stage at some point in time, changing the music to something eerie, and perhaps having fake fish that can end the game.
 This is an idea that I'd love to implement.
 Overall, it was awesome getting to see my friends and peers play something I worked really hard on.